Billboard Hot 100: EPs

-Digital downloads, online streaming and bundles
+Digital downloads, online streaming, and bundles

 Since February 12, 2005, the Billboard Hot 100 tracks paid digital downloads from such internet services as iTunes, Musicmatch, and Rhapsody.
 Billboard initially started tracking downloads in 2003 with the Hot Digital Tracks chart.
-However, these downloads did not count towards the Hot 100 and that chart (as opposed to Hot Digital Songs) counted each version of a song separately.
+However, these downloads did not count towards the Hot 100, and that chart (as opposed to Hot Digital Songs) counted each version of a song separately.
 This was the first major overhaul of the Hot 100's chart formula since December 1998.

-The change in methodology has shaken up the chart considerably, with some songs debuting on the chart strictly with robust online sales and others making drastic leaps.
-In recent years, several songs have been able to achieve 80-to-90 position jumps in a single week as their digital components were made available at online music stores.
-Since 2006, the all-time record for the biggest single-week upward movement was broken nine times.
+The change in methodology has shaken up the chart considerably, with some songs debuting solely on the strength of robust online sales and others making drastic leaps.
+In recent years, several songs have achieved 80-to-90 position jumps in a single week after their digital components were made available on online music stores.
+Since 2006, the record for the largest single-week upward movement has been broken nine times.

 In the issue dated August 11, 2007, Billboard began incorporating weekly data from streaming media and on-demand services into the Hot 100.
-The first two major companies to provide their statistics to Nielsen BDS on a weekly basis were AOL Music and Yahoo!
+The first two major companies to provide their statistics to Nielsen BDS every week were AOL Music and Yahoo!
 Music.
 On March 24, 2012, Billboard premiered its On-Demand Songs chart, which ranks web radio streams from services such as Spotify, as well as on-demand audio titles.
 Its data was then incorporated into the equation that compiles the Hot 100, and this was expanded to a broader Streaming Songs chart in January 2013.
 In February 2013, U.S. views for a song on YouTube were added to the Hot 100 formula.
 "Harlem Shake" was the first song to reach number one after the changes were made.
+Starting from the January 17, 2026-dated charts, including the Hot 100, YouTube no longer provides its streaming data.

-In July 2020, Billboard announced that they would no longer allow sales of physical/digital bundles to be reported as digital sales.
-This refers to songs being bought along with merchandise, either from an artists website or through another vendor.
+In July 2020, Billboard announced that it would no longer allow physical/digital bundles to be reported as digital sales.
+This refers to songs purchased alongside merchandise, either from an artist's website or through another vendor.
 The magazine stated that this was a tactic generally used by certain artists to boost their chart positions.
 Instead, such physical releases are now only counted when they are shipped to the consumer, rendering the tactic "ineffectual".